internetarchive/bookreader/README.md

 # Internet Archive BookReader

 NOTE: Work has begun on version 2.
 This includes a new desktop and mobile design.
 The intention is to build off the existing codebase and not break existing compatibility, but this is not guaranteed.
+We are also planning on transferring this repository to the "internetarchive" github group.
 Questions about version 2 can be directed at Richard@archive.org.

+If you want to use this today, please use the latest stable release located here: https://github.com/openlibrary/bookreader/releases/tag/Release30

 Some of the features planned for version 2:
 - Updated look for desktop